|Intel - The Microprocessor Revolution|

 “It was a very natural thing to go to Art and say ‘Incidentally Art, do you have an extra $2.5 million you would like to put on the crap table?’”

-recalled Noyce.
-As it happened he did, but not before grilling Noyce for some time about his aims and hopes for the new company.
+As it happened Art was inclined to invest, but not before grilling Noyce for some time about his aims and hopes for the new company.
 Rock’s method of discovering the truth about a proposition was to talk until the proposer was tired and then talk some more.